pragatisharma14/academic-work/work_environment_setup.md

-Welcome to the beginning of your journey to becoming an ML Operations (MLOps) Engineer! 🎉 Follow these steps to get your development environment teed up!
+🎉 Follow these steps to get your development environment teed up!
 After you've finished this set-up, feel free to go through the associated `Whodunit?`! 🕵️‍♀️

 ## :books: Quick Review